 The Asylum Seeker Advocacy Project (ASAP) assists families crossing the border to seek safety in the United States.
 These families are commonly known as refugees, and legally known as asylum seekers.
-Families are fleeing life-threatening and sexual violence, including repeated beatings and rape.
-Our clients also suffer from extreme trauma as survivors of torture and witnesses to the murder of family and friends.
-Most are from Central America, with others traveling from countries as far as Syria, Eritrea, and Brazil.
+They are fleeing life-threatening violence, including attempted murder, torture, and rape.
+Many are suffering from extreme trauma, and most are from the Central American countries of El Salvador, Guatemala, and Honduras.

 Upon arrival at the Mexico-U.S. border, asylum-seeking families suffer gross mistreatment by U.S. immigration officials.
 The U.S. government separates children from their parents and prosecutes parents for having the courage to bring their children to safety.
 Officials detain families in inhumane conditions and deny them proper medical treatment—a practice that has resulted in the deaths of at least two children in recent months.